To qualify for a disabled person's bus pass, you must either:

-You can now apply for your Mobility pass online.
+You can now apply for or renew your Mobility pass online.

 If you are a Nottingham City resident and your concessionary card has been lost or stolen, you can replace it online here or visit us at the Travel Centre.
 A £10 fee will apply.

 A braille sticker to help identify your concessionary bus pass is now available.
 We are in the process of posting a sticker to cardholders who have a visual impairment.
 If you need a braille sticker and haven't received one by 17 March 2023, please contact the Smart Ticketing Team on tel.
 0115 876 2700.